 Throughout our due diligence process, we look for any issues that pose material long-term risks to our potential investment (e.g., exploitation of workers, management character, environmental contagion, unsafe working conditions, excessive remuneration, allocation of capital, conflicts of interest, etc.).
 There were many times we decided not to invest in a business due to issues that would be defined today as “ESG issues”.

 Information collected during our due diligence helps us shape our investment decisions and hold the businesses we own accountable for upholding their corporate ESG principles.
 We also encourage management teams to enhance their procedures and policies as required.
-In our view, this ongoing engagement with and scrutiny of company leadership is an effective way to maintain and improve corporate responsibility within the businesses we invest in.
+In our view, this ongoing engagement with company leadership is an effective way to maintain and improve corporate responsibility within the businesses we invest in.
 After all, improving corporate responsibility is good business.

 We also defend our investors’ interests when necessary.
 This includes voting proxies to reflect our views on management compensation and board composition, while also ensuring responsible capital allocation.